jake-wh/jake-wh/README.md

 # Welcome to my GitHub
 **🚀 [LinkedIn](https://www.linkedin.com/in/jake-waterhouse-14668b282/) <br />📨 [Email](mailto:jake.zan111@gmail.com)**

-My name is Jake, and I am a python developer who is open to collaboration.
+My name is Jake, and I am a Django developer.

 <!--
 **jake-wh/jake-wh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.